PankajRawat333/ExploringServiceBus/README.md

 Background

 I have created this project to explore basic capability of ServiceBus.
-My project requirement was an interaction between microservices using message queue and I was comfortable to use storage queue instead of serviceBus, however storage queue have 64k max message size limit and our case that become a bottleneck.
+My project required microservices interaction using message queue and I was comfortable to use storage queue instead of serviceBus, however storage queue have 64k max message size limit and that become a bottleneck for us.

 >Setup your ServiceBus and change connection string